 Honors Faculty

-Headshot of Samira Abdur-Rahman.
+Headshot of Sarah Chartock

 Sarah Chartock is an Associate Professor of Political Science.
 She is originally from Great Barrington, Massachusetts.
 She received her Bachelor’s Degree from Cornell University, and her M.A. and Ph.D. from the Department of Politics at Princeton University.
 Dr. Chartock joined the faculty at The College of New Jersey in 2008.